 New report provides guidance

-from Ferrari Consulting and Research Group provides guidance on how senior management, line-of-business and supply chain management-focused technology selection teams can be prepared for elevated levels of uncertainty.
+A new advisory report from Ferrari Consulting and Research Group provides guidance on how senior management, line-of-business and supply chain management-focused technology selection teams can be prepared for elevated levels of uncertainty.
 At a glance, the report covers:

 - The business process focused differences between sequential planning and the benefits of concurrent planning processes